ethereum/ethereum-org-website/src/content/zero-knowledge-proofs/index.md

 ### Quantum computing threats {#quantum-computing-threats}

-ZK-SNARK uses elliptic curve cryptography ([ECDSA](/glossary/#ecdsa)) for encryption.
+ZK-SNARK uses elliptic curve cryptography (<GlossaryTooltip termKey="ecdsa">ECDSA</GlossaryTooltip>) for encryption.
 While the ECDSA algorithm is secure for now, the development of quantum computers could break its security model in the future.

 ZK-STARK is considered immune to the threat of quantum computing, as it uses collision-resistant hashes for encryption.
 Unlike public-private key pairings used in elliptic curve cryptography, collision-resistant hashing is more difficult for quantum computing algorithms to break.